CPTS Fellowship Program

 Our faculty conduct collaborative clinical-translational research that generally focuses within Precision Pharmacotherapy and Health Services Research.
 CPTS Fellows will be matched with a primary advisor from the below list of tenure-track faculty members.

 Health Services Research

 Applicants for the CPTS Post-Doctoral Fellowship with PhD degrees are preferred.
-Applicants with other degrees (i.e. PharmD, MD, etc.) and significant research and/or clinical experience are encouraged to apply.
+Applicants with other degrees (i.e. PharmD, MD, etc.) and significant research experience are encouraged to apply.
+Applicants with minimal research experience interested in focused research training should consider applying for the CPTS PhD Program.
 Most fellows begin the program in July.
 The application deadline is February 15, however, applications will be accepted at any time by submitting the following documents to UMCPTSFellow@umich.edu.

 1. A letter of interest (indicating faculty advisers of interest, if possible)

 2. Curriculum vitae

 3. Unofficial academic transcripts